Professional Advisory Board

-Sandy Clancy, PhD: Program Manager, Palliative Care Service and Coordinated Care Clinic, MassGeneral Hospital for Children.
+Sandy Clancy, PhD Bereaved parent and Program Manager and Patient Advocate, Palliative Care Service and Coordinated Care Clinic, MassGeneral Hospital for Children.

 Analytics Advisory Board

 Nick Goodman, Digital Marketing Analyst, Boathouse Group, Inc

 Grace Howland, Analyst, Analysis Group, Inc.